szabgab/slides/python-programming/tk.md

 ## Tk Documentation
 {id: tk-documentation}

+{aside}
+The documentation of Tk in Python does not cover all the aspects of Tk.
+If you are creating a complex GUI application you might need to dig in the documentation written for Tcl/Tk.
+{/aside}

 * [Tk](https://docs.python.org/library/tk.html)
 * The [Tk Command](https://www.tcl.tk/man/tcl8.6/TkCmd/contents.htm) of [Tcl 8.6](https://www.tcl.tk/man/tcl8.6/)
 * [Python GUI Geeks for Geeks](https://www.geeksforgeeks.org/python-gui-tkinter/)

+{aside}
+In the Unix world where Tk came from the various parts of a GUI application are called widgets.
+In the MS Windows world they are usually called controls.
+There are several commonly used Widgets.
+For example, Label, Button, Entry, Radiobutton, Checkbox.
+First we are going to see small examples with each one of these Widgets.
+Then we'll see how to combine them.
+{/aside}

 ## Tk Label
 {id: tk-label}